eljabbaryhicham/Portfolio_/docs/blueprint.md

-# **App Name**: ClearSlate
+# **App Name**: Liquid Folio

 ## Core Features:

-- Blank Canvas Display: Display a completely blank web page upon initial load.
-- HTML Editor: Allow users to input and edit HTML code directly in a text editor.
-- CSS Editor: Allow users to input and edit CSS code to style the HTML elements.
-- JavaScript Editor: Allow users to input and edit JavaScript code to add functionality.
-- Live Preview: Provide a live preview of the rendered web page based on the HTML, CSS, and JavaScript code entered.
-- AI code suggest tool: Uses generative AI to offer code suggestions for HTML, CSS, or JavaScript, to improve or extend functionality based on user descriptions.
+- Homepage Showcase: Display featured videos and images on the homepage to immediately capture attention.
+- Portfolio Page: Dedicated 'Work' page to showcase all portfolio items.
+- Video Playback: Integrated Plyr video player for smooth, customizable video playback.
+- Image Gallery: Visually appealing image gallery to present photographic work.
+- Responsive Layout: Ensure the website adapts to different screen sizes and devices, maintaining a consistent visual experience across platforms, setting the height and width to 100%.

 ## Style Guidelines:

-- Background color: Light gray (#F0F0F0) for a neutral coding environment.
-- Primary color: Dark blue (#34495E) for editor interface elements.
+- Primary color: Deep Indigo (#4B0082) to evoke creativity and sophistication.
+- Background color: Light Lavender (#E6E6FA), desaturated to 20% to complement the indigo without overpowering the visuals.
-- Accent color: Teal (#008080) to highlight active components and CTAs.
+- Accent color: Teal (#008080) to provide contrast and highlight key interactive elements.
-- Body and headline font: 'Inter', a sans-serif font, will be used for the interface elements such as titles, labels and buttons.
-'Source Code Pro', a monospace font, will be used for code editors.
+- Body and headline font: 'Inter', a sans-serif font, offering clean and modern readability for both headers and body text.
-- Split-screen layout with resizable panels for code editors and live preview.
-- Simple, monochromatic icons for editor actions (save, open, run, etc.).
-- Subtle transitions for panel resizing and code execution feedback.
+- Full-screen layout to ensure maximum visual impact, with sections fluidly adjusting to fill 100% of both height and width.
+- Incorporate a liquid glass effect, applying a translucent, frosted glass look to containers and elements for a modern, immersive feel.
+- Use subtle transitions and animations to create an interactive and dynamic user experience.